Mifflin-Juniata Career and Technology Center

-Mifflin-Juniata Career and Technology Center is a comprehensive vocational education facility, serving around 500 high school students from public and private schools in Mifflin and Juniata counties in Pennsylvania.
+Mifflin County Academy of Science & Technology is a comprehensive vocational education facility, serving around 500 high school students from public and private schools in Mifflin and Juniata counties in Pennsylvania.
 The school is located just outside Lewistown, the county seat of Mifflin County.

 School history

 Mifflin-Juniata Career and Technology Center, built in 1968, is situated on approximately 20 acres and consists of the 81,136 square-foot school and an annex of 1,966 square feet.
 Most instructional areas include both classroom and laboratory/shop areas.

 School operation and sending districts

 The Mifflin-Juniata Career and Technology Center is jointly operated by the Juniata and Mifflin County School Districts.
 Students completing at least grade nine from one of five sending high schools comprise the school's population.
 Students attending non-public schools in Juniata and Mifflin Counties are also eligible to attend Mifflin-Juniata Career and Technology Center.
 Enrollment averages about 500 students annually.